MindTouch/mindtouch-http.php/README.md

     }
 });

-// HTTP responses can be parsed from text into traversable data structures by attaching one or more HttpResultParser objects.
-Parsing can be possibly memory intensive, so limits can be put on the allowed size of a response to parse
+// HTTP responses can be parsed from text into traversable data structures by attaching one or more HttpResultParser objects
+// ...parsing can be possibly memory intensive, so limits can be put on the allowed size of a response to parse
 $plug = $plug->withHttpResultParser((new JsonParser())->withMaxContentLength(640000));

 // fetching HTTP data is handled via HTTP GET